sqlxpert/lights-off-aws/README.md

 <details>
   <summary>View scheduled stack update details</summary>

-As a bonus, Lights Off can delete and recreate all kinds of expensive AWS infrastructure in your own CloudFormation stacks, based on cron-style schedules in stack tags.
+Lights Off can delete and recreate all kinds of expensive AWS infrastructure in your own CloudFormation stacks, based on cron-style schedules in stack tags.

 Deleting AWS Client VPN resources overnight, while developers are asleep, is a sample use case.
 See